Blennorea with inclusions. Blenorrhea in newborns Prognosis, consequences and complications

 At first, such a baby may have swollen eyelids.

-Manifestations of the disease as a result of intrauterine infection are visible in the born child immediately.
-After infection during childbirth, signs of the disease occur a couple of days after birth.
-More often there is a simultaneous defeat of both eyes, less often - in turn.
-The disease has 3 stages, during which the signs are somewhat transformed.
+Manifestations of the disease as a result of intrauterine infection are immediately visible in the newborn child.
+After infection during childbirth, signs of the disease appear a couple of days after birth.
+More often, both eyes are affected simultaneously, less often - alternately.
+The disease has 3 stages, during which the symptoms are somewhat transformed.
 The main symptoms are presented in the table:

 Diagnostics

-After the birth of the organs of vision, the baby is examined by a specialized doctor.
+After birth, the baby’s vision organs are examined by a specialized doctor.

-The presence of blennorrhea in a child and its etiology is determined by the ophthalmologist based on the results of the initial examination by opening the eyelids.
-Severe puffiness and thickening sometimes require effort to open them.
-It is necessary to isolate the patient's eyes with cotton swabs, since the accumulated pus during the opening of the eyelids can be intensively released.
+The presence of blenorrhea in a child and its etiology is determined by the ophthalmologist based on the results of the initial examination by opening the eyelids.
+Severe swelling and compaction sometimes require effort to open.
+It is necessary to isolate the patient's eyes with cotton swabs, since accumulated pus can be intensely released when the eyelids are opened.
 After an external examination, a smear is taken from the mucous membrane of the eye.

 To prescribe effective therapy, laboratory tests are carried out to help determine which pathogen caused the pathology.
 These include: